EFeru/hoverboard-sideboard-hack-GD/README.md

 ---
 ## Example Variants

-This firmware offers currently these variants (selectable in [config.h](/Inc/config.h):
+This firmware offers currently these variants (selectable in [config.h](/Inc/config.h)):
 - **VARIANT_DEBUG**: In this variant the user can interact with sideboard via a Serial Monitor to observe and check the capabilities of the sideboard.
-- **VARIANT_HOVERBOARD**: In this variant the sideboard is communicating with the mainboard of a hoverboard using the [FOC firmware repository](https://github.com/EmanuelFeru/hoverboard-firmware-hack-FOC). !This Variant is not yet fully tested!
+- **VARIANT_HOVERBOARD**: In this variant the sideboard is communicating with the mainboard of a hoverboard using the [FOC firmware repository](https://github.com/EmanuelFeru/hoverboard-firmware-hack-FOC).
+This Variant is not yet fully tested!

 Of course the firmware can be further customized for other needs or projects.

 ---
 ## 3D Visualization Demo

-By [converting Quaternions to Euler angles](https://en.wikipedia.org/wiki/Conversion_between_quaternions_and_Euler_angles), we can make a simple 3D visualization example (see [sketch](/docs/sketch_processing/sketch_processing.pde)) in [Processing](https://processing.org/) as shown below:
+By [converting Quaternions to Euler angles](https://en.wikipedia.org/wiki/Conversion_between_quaternions_and_Euler_angles), we can make a [3D visualization example](/docs/sketch_processing/sketch_processing.pde)) in [Processing](https://processing.org/) as shown here:

 ![sketch_pic](/docs/pictures/sketch_processing_pic.png)